 Cost: For about $5, you can get a pack of 1,000 seeds.

-As its name suggests, this wildflower gives off the distinct smell of cocoa when it blooms each evening.
+As its name suggests, this wildflower is a plant that blooms at night and gives off the distinct smell of cocoa each evening.
 When a new day dawns, the blooms of this perennial fall to the ground.
-Its appearance is similar to a daisy’s, it’s resistant to deer, and it attracts pollinators with its sweet nectar.
+Its appearance is similar to a daisy’s; it’s resistant to deer and attracts pollinators with its sweet nectar.

 USDA Hardiness Zones: 4 to 10